Professional Development Wednesdays

 Ann Kruger is a developmental psychologist whose research investigates the functions of discourse, relationships and thought in the development of cultural knowledge.
 She recently completed seven years of federally-funded research investigating changes in language development and academic achievement in children who experience teaching that integrates drama into the language arts curriculum.
 Kruger also directs Project PREVENT, an intervention to promote the psychological health of Atlanta school children most at risk of commercial sexual exploitation.

-A light lunch will be served to those who RSVP to Erin Whitney in the COE’s Educational Research Bureau at 404-413-8090 or firstname.lastname@example.org.
+A light lunch will be served to those who RSVP to Erin Whitney in the CEHD’s Educational Research Bureau at 404-413-8090 or firstname.lastname@example.org.